like-it/Priya/README.md

 3. Using Composer

 the target directory should be (Mention the upper case for git & zip):

- `root of your project/vendor/Priya` using **git** or **zip** `root of your project/Vendor/Priya` using **git** or **zip** `root of your project/vendor/priya/priya` using **composer**
+ `root of your project/vendor/Priya` using **git** or **zip**

+ `root of your project/Vendor/Priya` using **git** or **zip**

+ `root of your project/vendor/priya/priya` using **composer**

  composer.json
 ------------

  `{

     "require" : {

         "priya/priya" : ">=0.3.0"

     }

 }`

-ther will also be a getting started repository with examples.
+there will also be a getting started repository with examples.

-The software is for personal usage (like a blog) free Commercial licences are available on https://priya.software
+The software is **free** for personal usage (like a blog) Commercial licences are available on https://priya.software